Abolhassan Banisadr: Presidency

-In January 1980, Banisadr registered to become a candidate for Iran's newly formed presidential office.
-He was not an Islamic cleric; Khomeini, who was by then the Supreme Leader of Iran with a constitutional authority to dismiss politicians, had insisted that members of the clergy not run for positions in the government.
-On 25 January 1980, Banisadr was elected to a four-year term as president, receiving 78.9 percent of the vote.
+In January 1980, Banisadr registered to become a candidate for Iran's newly formed presidency.
+Though he lacked religious credentials, he remained protected by Khomeini, who had insisted that members of the clergy not run for office.
+On 25 January 1980, the election was held and Banisadr received 75.6 percent of the vote, winning a four-year term as president.
 Inaugural ceremonies took place on 4 February at a hospital where Khomeini was recuperating from a heart ailment.